AbhiAgarwal/reading/ai/README.md

 #### Definitions

 - Branch of computer science that deals with intelligent behavior, learning, and adaptation in machines.
 Research in AI is concerned with producing machines to automate tasks requiring intelligent behavior.
+- Artificial intelligence can be described as all of the following
+	- A form of intelligence
+	- A computer program that performs some intellectual function

 #### Big Questions